parmentelat/nbhosting/fedora/installation.md

 ```
 ## how `nbhosting` uses this space

-* `/nbhosting/dockers/`

-   will be handed over to docker as its main area for storing images and snapshots, basically all the copy-on-write powered images
 * `/nbhosting/courses-git/`

     is where we create git repo clones, used as a basis for exposing contents to the containers